chimon2000/ckeditor-ws/README.md

 # ckeditor-ws

 The purpose of this repository is to demonstrate how to build a [React] application using a monorepo.
 [Yarn] is used to manage dependencies.
-The app module uses [Create React App] and the editor module uses [tsdx].
+The app module uses [Create React App] for application development and the editor module uses [tsdx] and [Docz] for the component development.

 ## Getting Started